 Product recalls continue to occur at an ever increasing rate.
-In the US, the Federal Food and Drug Association's Centre for Devices and Radiological Health recently reported that the number of medical device recalls increased by 97 per cent between 2003 and 2012.
-Similar increases have been seen across other consumer product industries.
-Although by no means alone in terms of high volume recalls, General Motors Co recalled more than 29 million vehicles in 2014.
 Barring rare cases of malicious tampering, each recall represents a breakdown of risk management, whether in design, manufacture or packaging, in communicating necessary information about the product's characteristics, or in foreseeing ways in which a product might be innocently misused.

-The recalls that do have a high profile shine a powerful light on how damaging these failures can be - not just potential injuries for consumers and others at risk - but to the reputations of the companies responsible for the products and the value of their brands.
+High-profile recalls shine a powerful light on how damaging these failures can be - not just potential injuries for consumers and others at risk - but to the reputations of the companies responsible for the products and the value of their brands.
 The legal consequences are becoming increasingly damaging too.
-In June 2009, the toymaker Mattel agreed to pay US\$2.3 million in civil penalties in the United States for violating a federal lead paint ban that led to the recall of millions of its Barbie, Dora the Explorer and other popular toys in 2007.
+In 2015, the US Department of Transportation's National Highway Traffic Safety Administration imposed US\$200 million in civil penalties - the largest in history against a Japanese automobile parts manufacturer related to potentially defective airbags.
 A Japanese court sentenced four former senior executives at Mitsubishi Motors to three years' imprisonment (suspended for five years) for the death of a truck driver after covering up vehicle defects in one of the country's biggest safety scandals.
 In the United Kingdom in 2007, confectionery producer Cadbury was handed criminal fines totalling £1 million for breaches of food safety legislation that led to the recall of seven products in its chocolate range.
 In China, severe penalties were handed down in January 2009 after the contaminated baby milk scandal involving misuse of the industrial chemical melamine, including death sentences and life imprisonment for some of those responsible.

 The difficulty of the challenge facing managers suddenly tasked with a product safety crisis has been compared by one leading commentator to driving a car backwards at speed with little warning.
-In most developed countries the days are gone when companies could internalise the information about the known dangers in their organisations and quietly manage the problem with what has been called a 'silent recall' - the removal of existing stocks of defective products.
+In most developed countries, the days are gone when companies could internalise the information about the known dangers in their organisations and quietly manage the problem with what has been called a 'silent recall' - the removal of existing stocks of defective products.
 Globalised markets, higher consumer safety expectations and tighter legislation have made the processes of crisis management considerably more transparent.
-As well as having to deal with notifying government officials, putting the supply chain into reverse, publishing warnings and managing the logistics of restocking and resupplying large numbers of customers there is the public admission of failure to be faced, and the threat of mass tort actions as well as regulatory penalties.
+As well as having to deal with notifying government officials, putting the supply chain into reverse, publishing warnings and managing the logistics of restocking and resupplying large numbers of customers, there is the public admission of failure to be faced, and the threat of mass tort actions as well as regulatory penalties.
 Managers can be forgiven for thinking when contemplating recalls that they are damned if they do, and damned if they don't.

 Many large companies operating in major economies nevertheless still undertake only the most rudimentary recall planning.
-Where preparations are made the emphasis is often on damage limitation for the brand and public relations strategies.
+Where preparations are made, the emphasis is often limited to damage limitation for the brand and public relations strategies.
 Communications and government relations consultants have developed specialist units that can assist with these functions.
 There is no doubt that these are critical considerations, sometimes affecting the very survival of a business.
 The legal and insurance aspects of recalls are often less well anticipated and understood.
 The need to obtain experienced legal advice early on in product crises, however, has never been greater.
 As the following chapters amply demonstrate, there has been a rapid growth in regulatory oversight of product recalls.
 But at the same time, this has increased the diversity internationally in the laws governing questions such as when a product defect is deemed to require notification to national authorities, how that information is dealt with, and how prescriptive the procedures are for deciding on and managing the various steps to be taken after the need to address a defect has been identified.